Jacob-Tr/SAMPMkDir/Readme.txt

      well as file names which contain solely; a period, a space or are empty.
 29/04/2021 -
  Various Linux compatbilitiy fixes.
  MkDir.so (Shared Object) added to binaries.
-The .dll version is for Windows while to .so file works only on Linux.
+The .dll version is for Windows while the .so file works only on Linux.